Raku/doc/CONTRIBUTING.md

 `sub`, `trait`, `infix`, `prefix`, `postfix`, `circumfix`, `postcircumfix`, `term`.
 If you wish to hide a heading from any index prefix it with the empty comment `Z<>`.

+When providing a code example result or output, use this style:

+    # For the result of an expression.
+    1 + 2;     # RESULT: «3»
+    # For the output.
+    say 1 + 3; # OUTPUT: «3␤»
+    # For the explanatory comment
+    do-work;   # We call do-work sub

 ## Running tests